Message From The Superintendent

 Updates from the Superintendent

-In Fairport, everything we do is designed to provide a future-ready, student-centered, inquiry-based learning experience for every single child.
+I think we are all looking forward to getting back to normal!
+In Fairport, that means providing future-ready, student-centered, inquiry-based learning experiences for every single child.
 From our youngest learners to our college students, we are committed to providing an exceptional educational experience personalized to each student’s own talents and interests.

 Sincerely,Domenic Paolo, Ph.DSuperintendentFairport Harbor EVSD440-354-5400"Never attribute to malice that which can be adequately explained as misunderstanding."- Hanlon's Razor-